-- 46. The GCF should respond to the urgency in adaptation by addressing policy gaps and the use of financial instruments and modalities. - 47.
-Recommendation 4(a): The GCF should explore options to address the adaptation needs of the most vulnerable within its targeted geography. - 48.
-Recommendation 4(b): The GCF should find ways to remove barriers related to availability of and requirements for data to verify climate vulnerability, and consider alternative systems of (traditional) knowledge.
-It should urgently clarify the role and use of climate rationale in the funding proposal review and appraisal process, to reduce the burden of project preparation and development by AEs. - 49.
-Recommendation 4(c): The GCF Board should finalise the policy on programmatic approaches, with consideration of the perspectives of AEs.
-In particular, such approaches should include singleand multi-country programmes and provisions to streamline the processes for sub-project approval and changes, while ensuring appropriate due diligence.
-The GCF should recognize the regional aspects of adaptation challenges and solutions, and re-emphasise the potential of regional DAEs while providing adequate staffing capacity at the Secretariat.
+- 45. The GCF should respond to the urgency in adaptation by addressing policy gaps and the use of financial instruments and modalities. - 46.
+Recommendation 4(a): The GCF should explore options to address the adaptation needs of the most vulnerable within its targeted geography. - 47.
+Recommendation 4(b): The GCF should find ways to remove barriers related to the availability of and requirements needed for data to verify climate vulnerability, and consider alternative systems of (traditional) knowledge.
+It should urgently clarify the role and use of climate rationale in the funding proposal review and appraisal process, to reduce the burden of project preparation and development for AEs. - 48.
+Recommendation 4(c): The Board should finalize the policy on programmatic approaches, with consideration of the perspectives of AEs.
+In particular, such approaches should include single- and multi-country programmes and provisions to streamline the processes for sub-project approval and changes, while ensuring appropriate due diligence.
+The GCF should recognize the regional aspects

-- 50. Recommendation 4(d): The GCF should diversify the financial instruments it uses in adaptation projects, particularly those that increase scale through higher co-finance ratios.
-In particular, the GCF can increase the use of equity investments, guarantees, devolved and blended finance.
-The use of such instruments is not a substitute for grant instruments, but rather a complement to them. - 51.
+- of adaptation challenges and solutions, and re-emphasize the potential of regional DAEs while providing adequate staffing capacity at the Secretariat. - 49.
+Recommendation 4(d): The GCF should diversify the financial instruments it uses in adaptation projects, particularly those that increase scale through higher co-finance ratios.
+In particular, the GCF can increase the use of equity investments, guarantees, and devolved and blended finance.
+The use of such instruments is not a substitute for grant instruments, but rather a complement to them. - 50.
 Recommendation 4(e): The GCF should consider developing a stakeholder engagement policy.
 Inclusive stakeholder engagement that delivers meaningful and active participation in project design and implementation should be strengthened, and it should not only include NDAs and focal points, but also CSOs, indigenous communities, and the private sector.
-This can reduce material risks from project implement, including maladaptation.
+This can reduce material risks from project implementation, including maladaptation.